-The objective of this ethical review is to make sure that the European Union does not support research which would be contrary to fundamental ethical principles and to examine whether the research complies with the rules relating to ethics set out in the Decisions on FP7 and the Specific Programmes.
+The objective of the Ethics Review Procedure is to make sure that the European Union and Euratom do not support research which would be contrary to fundamental ethical principles set out in the relevant EU and Euratom rules and to examine whether the research complies with the rules relating to research ethics set out in the Decisions on FP7 and the specific programmes.
 The opinions of the European Group on Ethics in Science and New technologies are and will be taken into account.